dainst/idai-field/desktop/src/manual/manual.en.md

 ##### Valuelist fields

 For fields that allow a selection from a valuelist, the identifier of the corresponding value must be entered.
-The value identifier is displayed in magenta for each value in the menu "Project configuration" at all places where the respective valuelist is displayed.
+The value identifier is displayed in magenta for each value in the menu "Project configuration" in all places where the respective valuelist is displayed.
 The multilingual display texts **cannot** be used (except in cases where the value identifier is identical to the display text in one of the languages).

 ##### Yes/No fields